Course Policies and Student Agreement

 By registering for a Scuba Course with Scuba Frisco, you indicate that you agree to the following policies, terms and conditions.

-All student divers, for each course taken, are required to read and complete the PADI/RSTC Medical Statement Participant Record and Divers Medical Questionnaire form.
-The purpose of this Medical Questionnaire is to find out if you should consult with your doctor before participating in recreational diver training.
-A positive response to a question does not necessarily disqualify you from diving.
-A positive response means that there is a preexisting condition that may affect your safety while diving and you must seek the advice of a physician prior to engaging in scuba diving activities.
+All student divers, for each course taken, are required to read and complete the Diver Medical Form.
+The purpose of this form is to find out if you should consult with your doctor before participating in recreational diver training.
+A "Yes" response to a question does not necessarily disqualify you from diving.
+A "Yes" response means that there is a preexisting condition that may affect your safety while diving and you must seek the advice of a physician prior to engaging in scuba diving activities.

 You must answer each question on your past or present medical history with a YES or NO. If you are not sure, answer YES.
-We are unable to accept medical forms with blanks, check marks, lines drawn down the columns, cross-outs, changed answers, or "Y", "N", "X" or "N/A" as answers.
-If any of these items apply to you, we must request that you consult with a physician prior to participating in scuba diving.
-If you answered YES, please allow us to supply you with a complete PADI/RSTC Medical Statement Participant Record and Guidelines for Recreational Scuba Diver’s Physical Examination to take to your physician, or download this document above.
+If any of these conditions apply to you, we must request that you consult with a physician prior to participating in scuba diving.

-Your physician’s impression regarding your medical fitness for scuba diving must be documented on the PADI/RSTC Medical Statement Participant Record form.
+Your physician’s impression regarding your medical fitness for scuba diving must be documented on the Divers Medical Form.
 If your physician finds no medical conditions considered incompatible with diving, without restrictions or conditions, you must provide the completed form to your instructor at the start of your first course session, and prior to any in-water training.
 Student Divers who are professional physicians may not sign their own medical form.
 If your physician is unable to recommend you for diving, you must provide the completed form to the staff at Scuba Frisco at least 2 days prior to the start date of your course.